qri-io/rfcs/text/0022-remotes.md

 * `/pins` pinning a dataset
 * `/dsync` data block uploading

-Long-term we want to obliviate the need for these to be in a separate executable.
+Long-term we want to obviate the need for these to be in a separate executable.

 The plan of action is as follows: